This page may contain affiliate links. Read our disclosure here.

 - You would be taking 9 pills a day JUST for digestion

 Note for Nursing Mamas

 Dandelion tea is also ok while pregnant and nursing, I just wouldn’t overdo it.
-Maybe 1 cup a day would be good just for a bit of support.
-Obviously eating or drinking things like beets, artichokes, Apple cider vinegar, lemon water, and healthy fats help with bile as well as those are definitely safe during these times where we need lots of nourishment.
+Just 1 cup a day would be good just for a bit of support.
+Obviously eating or drinking things like beets, artichokes, apple cider vinegar, lemon water, and healthy fats help with bile as well as those are definitely safe during these times where we need lots of nourishment.